raspiblitz/raspiblitz/README.md

 The autopilot is a feature of LND that you can switch on.
 It automatically uses around half of your your on-chain funds (if available) to open channels with other lightning nodes the autopilot thinks can be useful to improve your payment routes.

+##### Accept Keysend

+Keysend is a feature of LND that allows your node to accept payments without creating an invoice first.
+This is needs to be activated for example if you want to use your nodes for experimental messaging over the Lightning Network (see RaspiBlitz MOBILE apps like SendMany).

 ##### Loop

 A Submarine Swaps Service by lighting labs.
-You call it from the RaspiBlitz terminal with the command 'loop'.
-You can use it for example to send satoshies from one of your channel to a on-chain bitcoin address without closing the channel for a fee.
+You call it from the RaspiBlitz terminal with the command 'loop' - if you have the RTL service installed (see below), then loop will also be available as part of the RTL web interface.
+You can use Loop for example to send satoshies from one of your channel to a on-chain bitcoin address without closing the channel for a fee.
 This can be use full to send earned satoshies to your hardware wallet while freeing up your inbound liquidity on your channels again.

 [Details on Service](https://github.com/lightninglabs/loop)